 People who are fully vaccinated against COVID-19 can travel safely.
 When traveling in the U.S., fully vaccinated people can do so without getting tested for COVID-19 or self-quarantining.
 If traveling outside the U.S., research your destination and pay attention to their cases and travel requirements.
 The CDC also recommends that you get tested after international travel.

 Masks are still required when traveling on planes, buses and trains – even if you are fully vaccinated.
 Following these guidelines helps ensure people stay safe in crowded settings where risk of spread is high.

 The CDC recommends delaying travel for those who are not fully vaccinated because travel can increase the chance of getting and spreading COVID-19.
 Since the COVID-19 vaccine is not yet approved for young children, this means parents should still take precautions if considering a family vacation.

 Children and teens ages 12 years and older can now get vaccinated for COVID-19.
-COVID-19 vaccines are not yet approved for children under age 12, but clinical trials are underway to ensure they are safe.
-This means that younger children will likely be able to get vaccinated in the future, but the exact timing is unknown.
+COVID-19 vaccines are not yet approved for children under age 12.
+While clinical trials are underway to ensure COVID-19 vaccines are safe in young children, the exact timing of when they will be able to get vaccinated is unknown.